 Frequently Asked Questions

 Epoxy flooring pricing varies depending on: Square footage, condition of the concrete, type of system selected, and any add-ons such as decorative options, stem walls or cove base.
 The best way to determine pricing is through a free on-site estimate.
+We provide honest recommendations and transparent pricing — no high-pressure sales tactics.

 Yes.
 We repair cracks and properly prepare damaged slabs before installing the coating system.

 We offer slip-resistant textures that improve traction while maintaining a clean appearance.
-If the floor is wet, it will be as slippery as any other wet floor in your house such as tile, wood or laminate.
+If the floor is wet, it will be as slippery as any other wet floor in your space such as tile, wood or laminate.

+When properly installed and maintained, professional epoxy flooring can last 15+ years.
+The lifespan depends on: the pre-existing substrate, surface preparation, product quality, traffic levels and maintenance.
 Because we use industrial-grade materials — not hardware store kits — our systems are built for longevity.

 All floors are diamond grinded before installation to ensure a proper bond between the concrete substrate and materials applied to it.
 We also apply a moisture vapor barrier to every floor.

-Coated floors look immaculate right after being installed, but it’s still a floor and it will get dirty.
 For everyday cleaning of loose dirt and debris, simply sweep the floor with a soft bristle broom or use a shop vac with a soft brush attachment.
 You can mop the floor with a mix of ammonia and hot water (half cup of ammonia to 1 gallon of hot water).
 Simple Green with water is also acceptable for mopping heavily soiled floors (half cup of Simple Green to 1 gallon of hot water).
 Clean spills, especially chemicals, immediately.
 Windex also works well as a spot cleaner (1 part Windex to 3 parts water).
 The ratios of mixing solutions for cleaning are important so that a film or haziness is not left on the floor.

 DO NOT USE: Acid-based cleaners (vinegar or citrus), bleach-based cleaners (Comet or Ajax), Murphy Oil Soap, anything abrasive or with pumice, sanders or scrubbers with aggressive pads.